We Live Again: Plot

-Dmitri, now engaged to Missy (Jane Baxter), the daughter of the wealthy judge, Prince Kortchagin (C. Aubrey Smith), is called for jury duty in Kotchagin's court for a murder trial.
+Dmitri, now engaged to Missy, the daughter of the wealthy judge, Prince Kortchagin, is called for jury duty in Kotchagin's court for a murder trial.
 The case is about a merchant who has been killed, and Dmitri is astonished to see that Katusha is one of the defendants.
 The jury finds that she is guilty of "giving the powder to the merchant Smerkov without intent to rob", but because they neglected to say without intent to kill, even though the jury intended to free her, the judge sentences her to five years hard labor in Siberia.

 Feeling guilty about abandoning Katusha years before, and wanting to redeem her and himself as well, the once-callous nobleman attempts to get her released from prison.
-He fails in his efforts, so he returns to the prison to ask Katusha to marry him.
 He fails in his efforts, so he returns to the prison to ask Katusha to forgive and marry him, which would then help him free her.
 She refuses, and is furious that he has made her feel again.
 Katusha's friends think she is a fool to send him away and hold out hope that he will appear again Dmitri frees his serfs, breaks his engagement and follows Katusha to the border of Siberia.
 This time he will go with her to Siberia where together, they will "live again."
 This time she accepts him.
 When he doesn't show up on the day the prisoners are to be transported, Katusha gives up hope, but then he appears on the border of Siberia where the prisoners are being processed: he has divided his land among his servants and wants to "live again" with her forgiveness, help and love.